 As troops walk through the bazaars of Afghanistan, they'll always see the same collection of things for sale.
 Bootleg DVDs of shows that weren't even interesting during their time, horrible knockoffs of brand-name clothing, souvenirs with the names of neighboring countries (mostly) scraped off, and gorgeous, handcrafted rugs depicting the mujahedin fighting the Soviets.

 It's almost surreal.
-Among the piles of junk are these masterpieces marred with spelling errors.
+Among the piles of junk are these masterpieces (albeit some marred with spelling errors).